Early Talent: Junior Leaders Conference

 We will continue to involve additional groups across the company to provide more opportunities for top talent at Wells Fargo.
-Below are the teams that will participate in the 2018 program (Groups are subject to change):
+Below are the teams that participated in the 2018 program (2019 groups to-be-determined and are subject to change):

 - Corporate Risk helps Wells Fargo businesses identify and manage risk over several key areas: operational, market, credit, compliance and domestic AML.
 They also focus on financial crimes and prevention.

 - Enterprise Finance works alongside team members to identify areas of financial risk and mitigate efforts appropriately.
 Rotation opportunities may be in the following lines of business: Audit, Controller, Finance, and Treasury.

 - Wells Fargo Securities Operations offers a leadership development program where program participants learn about the different capital markets operations teams that are critical to the success of Wells Fargo Securities.